-Spinal stenosis is diagnosed specifically by CT or MRI scans.
-Sometimes, EMG and nerve conduction tests are used to differentiate this condition from diabetic nerve involvement.
+- EMG and nerve conduction tests can differentiate this condition from diabetic nerve involvement

-The hospital stay is generally shorter if fusion is not done and a bit longer if it is.
-In either case, particularly if a patient had some debilitation preoperatively, a short stay in a rehab facility to regain strength and mobility may be needed.
-The actual details of post-discharge care, resumption of normal physical and athletic activities, driving, and the possible use of a brace will be provided by the patient's surgeon based on each patient's specific case.
+The hospital stay is generally shorter if spinal fusion is not performed and a bit longer if it is.
+In either case, particularly if a patient’s condition had debilitated rapidly preoperatively, a short stay in a rehab facility to regain strength and mobility may be needed.
+The actual details of post-discharge care, resumption of normal physical and athletic activities, driving, and the possible use of a brace will be provided by the patient's surgeon.